Nicole Maines: Early life and education

 Maines and her brother Jonas were adopted at birth as identical twins by Kelly and Wayne Maines in 1997; one of their biological parents was Kelly's second cousin.
 Though they spent their early years in Gloversville, New York, they grew up in Portland, Maine.
 Maines was assigned male at birth and started showing signs of gender variance at a young age; when she was two years old, Maines reportedly asked her mother questions like "When do I get to be a girl?" and "When will my penis fall off?"
 She preferred playing with toys intended for girls and identified with female characters in cartoons and movies.
 Maines herself said she knew she was not a boy as young as three years old and started explicitly telling her family who she was by the age of four.
 Her brother, Jonas, accepted her gender identity from a young age.
 While the two were still in elementary school, Jonas reportedly told their father, "Face it, Dad, you have a son and a daughter."

 Maines says she chose the name Nicole (Nikki for short) after the character Nicole Bristow, one of Zoey's sidekicks on the Nickelodeon show Zoey 101.
 She initially wanted to be called Quinn from the same show, but she kept making spelling errors when writing the name, so she settled on Nicole.
-She chose her middle name, Amber, just because she liked how it sounded.
-Maines did not officially change her name until later because of the Maine law that any name change must be announced in the newspaper, and she and her family wanted to keep her identity private for her safety.
-The judge accepted their petition to the name change law, meaning that Nicole was exempt from having to publish her name change in a newspaper.
-A few days later, she officially became Nicole Amber Maines.
+Her middle name, Amber, was suggested by her mother, who liked how it sounded.
+Maines and her family were hesitant to change her name officially because of a Maine law that any name change must be announced in the newspaper; in order to keep her identity private, however, her family successfully petitioned for an exemption to the law, allowing her to change her name officially.

 In July 2015, Maines had gender-affirming surgery in Philadelphia, a month after graduating from high school.

 Maines attended high school at Portland, Maine's Waynflete School, and attended the University of Maine, alongside her brother Jonas.
 However, according to her father, Maines chose not to return in the fall of 2018 in order to pursue acting.

 Maines was popularized by the 2015 book Becoming Nicole: The Transformation of an American Family by Washington Post writer Amy Ellis Nutt which tells the story of her family coming to terms with her gender identity.
 Many articles about the Maines family were published, many focusing on how one identical twin can be transgender and one can be cisgender.
 Soon after Donald Trump's second inauguration as President of the United States in 2025, Becoming Nicole was included in a list of books banned from schools operated by the Department of Defense for the education of students of U.S. military personnel.